How to Change Your WordPress Admin Password (3 Methods Explained)

 If for some reason you can’t access your site, you can always check out the previous method, which covers how to reset your WordPress password via email.

-3. Choose a New WordPress Password Using phpMyAdmin
+3. How to Reset WordPress Password Using phpMyAdmin

 In this final section, we’re going to cover how to reset your WordPress password directly in your site’s database.
 This method is quite different from the first two, and should only be used if you can’t access both your email and your dashboard.